NateveLang/Adam/README.md

 5. `set-time-unit`: Set Adam time unit to seconds or miliseconds (default: milisecond)
 6. `-v`: Activate verbose mode

-## Welcome to the templates
+## Welcome to Nateve templates

 Nateve Language includes a set of templates that can be used to customize Nateve.
-Templates are Python modules included in the templates package.
+Templates are Python modules included in the templates subpackage.
+You can also create your own templates.

+A template is a Python module that contains a set of words translations, functions definitions, and many other customizations.
+Every template can be used to customize Nateve.
+You just need to import the template with the `using` command and then use the template in the Nateve source code.

+Learn more about templates in the [templates use](#using-templates) section.

+## Templates Advantages

+### 1. Customization

+You can customize the language to your needs.
+Feel free to create your own templates or modify existing templates.

+## 2. Team work

+Your team can work together using different languages in the same file or project.
+For example, you can start coding in English and then switch to French.

+It makes it easier to work together.
+Different team members can work on the same project using their native languages.

+### 3. Easy to share

+Your templates can be used by other developers.
+You can share your templates with the community.

 ## Nateve Tutorial